Key facts about the Doha oil meeting collapse

 WHAT ARE THE IMPLICATIONS FOR THE GLOBAL ECONOMY?

-Low oil prices have helped the global economy but some international financial organisations have warned that a very prolonged period of low prices could damage global growth.
+Low oil prices have helped the global economy but some international financial organizations have warned that a very prolonged period of low prices could damage global growth.

 Both the IMF and the U.S. Federal Reserve are increasingly impatient with the low oil price, according to Jakob.